e-Learning Blog

 Plugin Installation

-Next, log in to Moodle as a user with course creator permissions, switch to editing mode, and click on "Add an activity or resource."
+Next, log in to Moodle as a user with course creator permissions, switch to editing mode, and click "Add an activity or resource."

 Enter the Zoom meeting name in the "Title"